 Also known as three-way fridges, these are big beasts, so are ideal for families and longer breaks.
 They run on gas as well as mains electricity and 12V and tend to be more silent than other fridges.
 You’ll need a ventilated area if you’re running them on gas though, and they can be expensive.

 These bad boys are the Rolls Royces of the camping fridge world.
-They allow you to set a temperature for your food and some will even freeze it if you want.
-As the compressor only works when it’s needed, they consume far less power - some are even solar-powered.
+A good compressor fridge allows you to set a temperature for your food and some will even freeze it if you want.
+As the compressor only works when it's needed, they consume far less power - some are even solar-powered.

 They’re expensive, but arguably the best choice if you’re a serious camper.